 As a child, escaping into the garden and nearby fields was life’s main purpose.
 Here the imagination could run riot in a world of building dens and dreams of happiness.
 My adult environment is no less inviting.

 Gravitating towards the outdoors, to appreciate the different experiential opportunities offered by the natural environment has continued to be a recurrent theme throughout the decades and is evident in current practice.

-This workspace is however also a family garden.
+This workspace environment is a living, ever changing shared habitat and a family garden.
 As always, practice is constrained by physical capacity and family needs but the processes go ahead whenever the opportunity arises and – whatever the day brings.